MA Music part 1

 Block 3: Technologies, tools and techniques

-This block reflects on how different tools, technologies and techniques are used both in the practice of music and in contemporary musicological practice, as well as the many new avenues opened up with technology-based areas of research.
+This block reflects on how different tools, technologies and techniques are used both in the practice of music and in contemporary musicological practice, as well as the many new avenues that have opened up with technology-based areas of research.
 In addition, case studies on musical instruments (organology) and the use of software tools exemplify the many ways in which musicology deals directly with the matters of musical production.

 Research skills involving identifying and deploying a range of different methods will be developed in this block.